 The "Automated Clearing House" payment schedule for FFY 2026 funding identifies the timing of the cash outlays by the Federal government.
-The anticipated cash draw for the Base Capitalization Grant is for 50% of the grant in the first quarter of FFY 2026 and the remaining 50% in the second quarter.
-The anticipated cash draw for IIJA Supplemental Capitalization Grant is for 25% to be taken in the first quarter of FFY 2026 and 25% drawn quarterly for the remainder of Federal Fiscal Year 2026.
+The anticipated cash draw for the Base Capitalization Grant and IIJA Supplemental Capitalization Grant is for 25% to be taken in the first quarter of FFY 2026 and 25% drawn quarterly for the remainder of Federal Fiscal Year 2026.
 Florida will draw the federal capitalization grants only AFTER the required state match has been deposited for both grants, following the below schedule for drawing capitalization grant funding.